Public Health Minute: My interview with Dr. William Latimer

 Science vs Scientism: Why Does it Matter?
-(Copy)
+(Copy) (Copy)

 To a lot of people, even to a lot of scientists, science is a subject matter.
 “Science” is numbers.
 Science is molecules.
 Science is ‘scientific experts,’ white coats, stethoscopes, medicine bottles, brain images.
 When we think about science in this way, it’s easy to get sucked into a phenomenon I called scientism.
 Scientism is a cultural phenomenon unique to modern culture.
 “Scientism” is like the child’s joke about washing a diaper.
 As a seven-year-old, I rolled on the ground with laughter at this one.